jakimowb/enmapbox_testmigration2/README.md

 * collection and visualisation of spectral profiles spectral libraries.
 Spectral profiles can come from different sources, e.g. raster images, field spectrometer or table-sheets.

-* enhances the QGIS Processing Framework with many algorithms commonly used in remote sensing and imaging spectroscopy, e.g. support vector machines or random forest based raster classification, regession, cluster approaches, and more.
+* enhances the QGIS Processing Framework with many algorithms commonly used in remote sensing and imaging spectroscopy, e.g. support vector machines or random forest based raster classification, regession, cluster approaches from the [scikit-learn](https://scikit-learn.org/stable/index.html) library.

-* applications specfic to imaging spectroscopy and the EnMAP programm, e.g. a simlation of spectral profiles (IIVM), atmospheric correction of EnMAP data, mapping of geological classes from EnMAP data and more...
+* applications specific to imaging spectroscopy and the EnMAP program, e.g. a simulation of spectral profiles (IIVM), atmospheric correction of EnMAP data, mapping of geological classes from EnMAP data and more...

 Documentation: http://enmap-box.readthedocs.io